BF {bnlearn} R Documentation

 Note

-The Bayes factor for two network structures, by definition, is the ratio of the respective marginal likelihoods which is equivalent to the ration of the corresponding posterior probabilities if we assume the uniform prior over all possible DAGs.
-However, note that it is possible to specify different priors using the “...” arguments of BF(); in that case the value returned by the function will not be the classic Bayes factor.
+The Bayes factor for two network structures, by definition, is the ratio of the respective marginal likelihoods.
+If we assume the uniform prior over all possible DAGs, it is equivalent to the ratio of the corresponding posterior probabilities.
+However, note that it is possible to specify different priors using the “...” arguments of BF().
+In that case, the value returned by the function will not be the standard Bayes factor.

 Author(s)